buildfoundation/ketolang/README.md

 >The future of general purpose _configuration_ languages.

-Rikochet is a dialect of Kotlin without side-effects, it allows only data-classes and pure functions.
+Ketolang is a dialect of Kotlin without side-effects, it allows only data-classes and pure functions.
-Rikochet aims to cover use-cases of Starlark language but in compile-time type-safe environment of Kotlin and with benefit of running in more performant environment than an interpreter (JVM, Native).
+Ketolang aims to cover use-cases of Starlark language but in compile-time type-safe environment of Kotlin and with benefit of running in more performant environment than an interpreter (JVM, Native).

 List of restricted Kotlin functionality (each option has feature flag to enable/disable it):